 The colours are strong, attractive and are very well suited to a modern, contemporary area.
 On top of this they are very reasonably priced no matter where you get them from - overall a great choice for many.
 But as is the case with many things, after having your new patio laid, new kitchen installed or new carpets put down, whatever it may be, the initial WOW! factor doesn't stick around forever and you want to make sure that the product you have purchased is going to last.
 So it's important to be aware of what can happen to these slabs down the line.

 The biggest test for Black Limestone is the elements.
-The sun (however infrequent in may be!) and rain can speed up the ageing process in Black Limestone quite significantly.
-As we explained, Black Limestone is liable to fade, however all natural stone is expected to fade to varying degrees, but Black Limestone suffers particularly badly.
+The sun (however infrequent it may be!) and rain can speed up the ageing process in Black Limestone quite significantly.
+As we explained, Black Limestone is liable to fade, however, all-natural stone is expected to fade to varying degrees, but Black Limestone suffers particularly badly.

-The reason why Black Limestone suffers so badly is because it is purchased to be the darkest of dark colours.
+The reason why Black Limestone suffers so badly is that it is purchased to be the darkest of dark colours.
 As soon as it begins to fade, you've lost the dark effect, which was the entire reason you made that choice.
-No ideal!
+Not ideal!